Pjj0417/swin-CRM/README.md

 ## 🙏 Acknowledgements

-This implementation builds upon research on Swin Transformer, masked image modeling, deformable attention, contrastive self-supervised learning, and visual representation learning.
+This repository builds upon research and open-source implementations related to Swin Transformer, masked image modeling, deformable attention, contrastive self-supervised learning, and visual representation learning.

-We thank the corresponding authors and open-source communities for their valuable contributions.
+We sincerely thank the corresponding authors and open-source communities for their valuable contributions.